capability/plenipotentiary-sandbox/packages/plenipotentiary-laravel/docs-site/docs/07-why-roadmap.md

 Webhooks and streaming APIs as first-class patterns.
 Handle inbound events with the same stability guarantees as outbound operations.

 ### AI-Powered Integration Builder
 Describe your integration in natural language, let AI analyze provider docs, generate DTOs, scaffold adapters, write tests, and produce integration logic.
-MCP Tools + Gateway contracts = AI that understands your entire integration surface.
+The MCP Proxy pattern + Gateway contracts = AI that understands your entire integration surface and can help maintain adapters.